 With an extensive public transport system, getting around Bucharest is easy.
-The centre of town is small enough to traverse by foot – but watch out for potholes, broken paving, and cars squeezed into any space they can find.
+The centre of town is small enough to traverse on foot – but watch out for potholes, broken paving, and cars squeezed into any space they can find.
 For longer trips, a combination of the metro, tram, bus and trolleybus ensures that most of Bucharest is easily reachable.
 Otherwise, taxis are relatively inexpensive and widely available.

 Public transport in Bucharest